It’s time to prepare your calving toolkit

 If you have any doubt about the quantity or quality of colostrum from the dam, it is particularly important that the calf receives a quality colostrum supplement during the first hours of life.

 To provide your calf with the highest amount of IgG absorption from a colostrum replacer or supplement, begin by evaluating its ingredient list.
 Look for a product that contains natural colostral fat, which is only found in whole bovine colostrum.
-Products made from blood serum or whey with added vegetable fats do not provide the same benefits as colostral fat when supplementing or replacing colostrum.
+Products made from blood serum or whey with added vegetable fats do not provide the same benefits as colostral fat.
 Colostral fat is unique because it is the main nutrient that fuels immediate metabolism of brown fat to generate heat.
 Without colostral fat, a calf will deplete its body fat reserves within hours, heightening the risk of hypothermia.
 The amount of colostrum fed is positively correlated to heat production and body temperature regulation in newborn calves.

 In addition, most colostrum products on the market have been stripped of many of the essential components that positively impact the calf’s health.
 To provide the greatest immunity and the highest quality colostrum, find a whole bovine colostrum – like our extensive SCCL colostrum lineup – that is USDA Vet Biologic certified, meaning it is tested against diseases, including Johne’s, and is regulated for quality.

 Investment in a quality colostrum is an investment into your calf’s genetic potential.
 In one study, calves were given different volumes of colostrum at birth (as a percentage of their birth weight).
-Calves that received a higher volume of colostrum had higher average daily gains compared to calves the received a smaller volume of colostrum at birth (see Table 1).
+Calves that received a higher volume of colostrum had higher average daily gains compared to calves that received a smaller volume of colostrum at birth (see Table 1).

 Table 1.
 Growth and intake of dairy calves fed different volumes of colostrum at birth1